 Under section 20B of the Act, any payment made to a contributor must be made out of the Consolidated Account or a Special Deposit Account with DTF established for that purpose.
 The Treasurer may subsequently reimburse the Consolidated Account or Special Deposit Account from the Fund the proportion of any such payment charged against the contributor's contribution account.
 The prescribed proportion of that payment or benefit payments to be charged to the old scheme contributor's accounts is determined by the Board in accordance with section 47C and 47D of the Act.
-During the year ended 30 June 2018 all payments were made from the Special Deposit Account.
+During the year ended 30 June 2019 all payments were made from the Special Deposit Account.
 Employer contributions for the year have been made at the rate determined by the scheme actuary.

 The Treasurer may also seek reimbursement of the employer portion of any such payments from certain employer bodies under agreements made between the Treasurer and/or the Board and those employer bodies.
 The employer portion of benefits is met from the Account established by the Treasurer to record employer superannuation contributions.
 The employer portion of payments may be in relation to State Government Departments, Statutory Authorities and former State Government employees now employed by the Commonwealth Government.
-Employer contributions for these agencies were 26 percent (2017 26 percent) for old scheme contributors and 14.75 percent (2017 14.75 percent) for new scheme contributors.
+Employer contributions for these agencies were 26 per cent (2018: 26 per cent) for old scheme contributors and 14.75 per cent (2018: 14.75 per cent) for new scheme contributors.